Maine Business Law Attorneys

 Do I need a lawyer to set up an LLC?

 A limited liability company (LLC) is a way to legally structure your business.
-It limits your personal liability if your business is ever sued and also provides certain tax advantages.
+It limits your personal liability if your business is ever sued and provides certain tax advantages.
 In order to form an LLC in Maine, you need to choose a distinguishable name, appoint a registered agent to accept legal documents on the LLC’s behalf and file a certificate of formation with the state.
 It is also generally a good idea to prepare an operating agreement for your LLC.

 Do you need a lawyer for a partnership agreement?